-- The equipment needed to play Boardball includes: one volleyball, and one Boardball board that has slanted edges.
+- The equipment needed to play Boardball include: one volleyball and one board.

 Teams & Positions

 - Two teams play against each other, with two players per team.

 - To start the game, partners must be positioned on the same side of the board, facing the opposing players, with the board in between the teams.
 Players should stand a distance of 8ft away from the board.

 - Once the ball is in play, there are no “sides”, so players are free to move 360 degrees around the board throughout the rally.
 However, players may not screen, block, get in the way, or interfere with the opponents when the ball is in their possession.

 - Rock-paper-scissors is played to determine which team starts serving.